bandzoogle/zooglerails-dev-box/README.md

         bundle exec rake db:migrate
         bundle exec rake db:seed_fu

-6. Run the server: this command will run the server and a delayed job process for background jobs

-        foreman start

 7. The app needs to be served from bandzoogle.dev (no localhost or 0.0.0.0):

 If you are on Mac, using [pow](http://pow.cx/) is recommended.
 Do the following in a fresh terminal window (not inside the Vagrant ssh session):